Style lessons from Patrick Johnson, the Bondi Prep-God.

-An icon in the local sartorial community, Patrick is the co-founder of P. Johnson, a clothier which has grown from a door-to-door tailoring service into a full menswear label stocked at Barneys and Mr Porter.
+An icon of the local tailoring scene, Patrick is the co-founder of P. Johnson, a clothier which has grown from a door-to-door made-to-measure business into a full menswear label stocked at Barneys and Mr Porter.

 Although his blend of classic and contemporary tailoring has captured the hearts and wallets of Australian men, there’s more to Patrick than just his clothes.
 For example, my brother tells me that there’s a guy in his office who dresses in P. Johnson from head to toe but somehow still “looks like shit”.